Policies & Compliance

 5. Payment by User for subscribed services shall be made monthly in advance.
 Overage hours when applicable shall be computed and billed to User in arrears.
 PTCI reserves the right to change fees for services and to add or delete services at any time.
 You may not be logged in more than once per account (for regular accounts).

 PTCI provides residential and commercial customers with a choice of data plans to meet their needs.
-PTCI also provides enterprise level services that are custom tailored to a specific project and individually priced based on the needs and criteria established by the Enterprise customer.
+PTCI also provides enterprise-level services that are custom-tailored to a specific project and individually priced based on the needs and criteria established by the Enterprise customer.
 PTCI offers the following services and typical speed ranges.
 These speeds were calculated based upon the use of internal website speed tests.

 |Service||Download (Mbps)||Upload (Mbps)||Latency (ms)|

-While PTCI provisions its network and equipment to ensure that its customers can enjoy the speeds to which they subscribe, Internet speeds generally result from a “best effort” service and are dependent on a number of variables, many of which are outside the control of PTCI.
-Such variables include: the age and processing capability of the user’s terminal device or computer; the number of applications running simultaneously; the presence of viruses or malware; whether the terminal equipment is connected to the network by wire or by wireless; the distance the data packets must travel between the user and the website; the presence of congestion on and technical configuration of any intervening networks; any gating or congestion management schemes employed by websites to limit download or upload speeds in cases where multiple users are served simultaneously.
+While PTCI provisions its network and equipment to ensure that its customers can enjoy the speeds to which they subscribe, Internet speeds generally result from a “best-effort” service and are dependent on a number of variables, many of which are outside the control of PTCI.
+Such variables include the age and processing capability of the user’s terminal device or computer; the number of applications running simultaneously; the presence of viruses or malware; whether the terminal equipment is connected to the network by wire or by wireless; the distance the data packets must travel between the user and the website; the presence of congestion on and technical configuration of any intervening networks; any gating or congestion management schemes employed by websites to limit download or upload speeds in cases where multiple users are served simultaneously.
 PTCI does not guarantee that a customer will achieve the speeds set forth above at all times.
 Rather, the foregoing data speeds represent the best information available to PTCI of the typical speeds a customer can expect to experience under normal operating conditions.

-Speed tests that allow customers to test the upload, download and latency performance of their broadband data services are available free of charge from a number sources.
+Speed tests that allow customers to test the upload, download and latency performance of their broadband data services are available free of charge from a number of sources.
 Generally, these tests are influenced by the same variables that affect Internet speed set forth above.
 Accordingly, the speed results would not be expected to match a test of PTCI’s network conducted under laboratory conditions.
 Please note, however, that all speed tests use different methodologies to calculate Internet connection speed so each of the tests would be expected to yield different results.
 Accordingly, each of these tests should be viewed as a helpful guide rather than as a definitive measurement of performance.
 The following is a website, unaffiliated with PTCI, that provides speed testing:

 The network has been constructed to meet projected traffic demands and is fully scalable to allow for capacity to be added to meet customer needs and to support newly developing and increasingly sophisticated applications well into the future.
 However, congestion can occur on any IP network, and, when it does, packets can be delayed or dropped, leading to service degradation and delays.
 Because network resources are shared by all end users, PTCI has implemented a traffic management policy that is designed to ensure that all users are able to utilize their fair share of network resources during periods of high demand.

-PTCI employs a protocol agnostic congestion management policy that does not discriminate against particular applications.
+PTCI employs a protocol-agnostic congestion management policy that does not discriminate against particular applications.
 Users remain free to access the websites of their choice and run the applications of their choice consistent with the AUP.

 Generally, provisioned data speeds for PTCI’s services are sufficient to support such applications as Voice over IP (VoIP), gaming, web surfing, or most streaming video.
-However, because PTCI’s residential, broadband service generally does not prioritize such traffic, it is possible that certain applications requiring real time communications may perform at less than optimal levels, especially during periods of peak network demand.
+However, because PTCI’s residential, broadband service generally does not prioritize such traffic, it is possible that certain applications requiring real-time communications may perform at less than optimal levels, especially during periods of peak network demand.

 PTCI does take measures to protect its network and ensure that its AUP is enforced.
 For example, PTCI has deployed measures to prevent spam, viruses, and other malware and to monitor and prevent denial of service attacks.
 PTCI does not generally interfere with or manage the use of specific protocols or ports.
 However, in the interests of network security, the following ports may be blocked or unavailable: